mattermost/docs/source/developer/fx-guidelines.rst

 Feedback: Error Messages
 ---------------------------

-On occasion, users of Mattermost may encounter a problem that prevents them or the Mattermost system from successfully completing a task.
+On occasion, Mattermost users may encounter a problem that prevents them or the Mattermost system from successfully completing a task.
 The unexpected user behaviour or system response should be communicated to the user through an error message, and should follow the design principles of forgiving and obvious.

 Error messages should:
-- State the encountered problem with the component in the title. (e.g. Team URL Not Found)
+- State the encountered problem with the component in the title (e.g. Team URL Not Found).
 - Describe very briefly why the error happened under the title.
-- When possible, have a direct link to direct users to help complete their original task or return to the previous state
+- When possible, have a link to direct users to help complete their original task or return to the previous state.
-- Give recommendations/solution(s) for the next course of action
+- Give recommendations/solution(s) for the next course of action.
 - Be consistent with the Mattermost voice and look professional.
-- Be avoided when possible (by avoiding the error condition)
+- Be avoided when possible (by avoiding the error condition).

 Error message should not:
-- Be in red or in capital letters
+- Be in red or in capital letters.
-- Say or have the term “Error”
+- Say or have the term “Error”.
-- Be lengthy
+- Be lengthy.
-- Be generic
+- Be generic.

 **Examples:**